-As a result of the Company's participation in a private placement investment in Pacific Infrastructure, a reorganization of its share capital, and the purchase of additional equity interests, the Company currently holds a 22.7% equity interest in Pacific Infrastructure for a total aggregate investment of U.S.\$17,787,500.
+As a result of the Company's participation in several private placement investments in Pacific Infrastructure, a reorganization of its share capital, and the purchase of additional equity interests, the Company currently holds a 53% equity interest in Pacific Infrastructure.

 Pacific Infrastructure is developing a new crude oil and products terminal and port in Cartagena, as well as a new pipeline that will link Coveñas with Cartagena in the Caribbean region.
-With a relatively small investment, the Company has secured alternative storage and port capacity for both its imports and growing exports.
+With this investment, the Company has secured alternative storage and port capacity for both its imports and growing exports.
 For further information see the heading entitled "Related Party Transactions".